 Estimating the lower bound (xmin)

-Performs a bootstrapping hypothesis test to determine whether a suggested (typically power law) distribution is plausible.
-This is only available for distributions that have
+- Performs a bootstrapping hypothesis test to determine whether a suggested (typically power law) distribution is plausible.
+This is only available for distributions that have - dist_randmethods available.

 Usage